 Strategy / Main public sector stakeholders’ level represented by Coordination Committee of National Spatial Data Infrastructure (NSDI Council / KR-NIPI)

 Technical / implementation level represented by Expert Group of NSDI (NSDI Expert Group / ES NIPI).
 The ES NIPI coordinates the work of ad hoc Technical Working Groups).

+Based on experience the plan is to merge KR and ES NIPI into the one joint Coordination group (Figure 1.).

 Main responsibility for the INSPIRE implementation and coordination was assigned to the Ministry of Environment of the Slovak Republic (MoE), supported with the Coordination Council (KR NIPI).
 KR NIPI is representing the main central public authorities, including the representation of local governance.

 Ministry of Environment of the Slovak Republic is also in charge of National Geoportal, Spatial Data Registry as well as National INSPIRE website maintenance, communication with the Slovakian stakeholders, communication with European Commission, and provides the primary contacts in both Maintenance and Implementation Groups (MIG) political and technical.

 From the 2020 INSPIRE implementation process is supported with the NSDI Data Office, established with the mission to ensure support for the coordination of the establishment and maintenance of NSDI, including utilising the activities of national ESPUS project.

+By the end of the 2022, initial efforts for coordination with Open Data / HVD community has started.
+Main responsibility for the eGov / Open Data agenda remains with Ministry of investment, regional development and informatization of the Slovak Republic (MIRRI) (Figure 1.).

 Figure1: Overview of the Slovakian NSDI coordination